sarckk/sarckk.github.io/content/post/transformers.md

 <caption>Illustration of the concept here</caption>
 </p>

 This is a mask where the upper triangular part are negative infinities.
+I don't think there's an official name for this mask, so I'll call it the **look-ahead** mask.
 Here's the code that generates this mask:

 ```python
 def create_decoder_mask(seq_len: int) -> Tensor: